playcanvas/developer.playcanvas.com/content/en/user-manual/graphics/lighting/shadows.md

 ---
 title: Shadows
 template: usermanual-page.tmpl.html
-position: 3
+position: 2
 ---

 Shadows are a great way to add realism to your games.
+However, dynamic (realtime) shadows, can come with a significant runtime performance cost.
+For a more performant way of adding static shadows to your scene.
+See [Lightmaps][4].

 ![Characters with shadow casting][1]